Top 25 Deadliest Cars And Trucks On American Roads

 While most of the driver fatalities came from smaller cars, the Chevy Colorado pickup (GM’s late-model) proved to be just as deadly.
 The two-wheel drive Colorado registered 93 driver deaths per 1 million vehicles between 2006 and 2009.
 54 deaths resulted from standalone crashes.

-2005 to 2008 Tiburon models attracted 96 deaths per 1 million vehicles.
+The 2005 to 2008 Hyundai Tiburon models attracted 96 deaths per 1 million vehicles.
 That gives it the 10th position as one of the deadliest vehicles since 2005.
 63 deaths per 1 million vehicles from this figure came as a result of single-vehicle wrecks.
 To put this into perspective, Sharks (“Tiburon” means “shark” in Spanish), only kill 5 people world-wide per year.

 Chevrolet Malibu Classic